robvadai/wind_turbine_analytics/README.md

     - `summary_statistics` table - aggregated data, summary statistics for each turbine, within the start and end dates provided in the DAG
     - `turbine_power_output_anomaly` table - turbines with anomalies in their power output, within the start and end dates provided in the DAG
         ![DAG trigger parameters](./docs/airflow-dag-trigger.png)

+Apart from the attributes provided, an additional `event_id` attribute is added to each dataset, and in turn, to each table in PostgreSQL.
+The purpose of this `event_id` attribute is to distinguish between the different job runs.
+Its value is defined as the Airflow run ID, as seen in the DAG definition [dags/wind_turbine_analytics.py](./dags/wind_turbine_analytics.py): `{{ run_id }}`

 ### Solution design